Six MSU Students Honored With Title VI Fulbright Hays Fellowships

 The “Title VI Fulbright-Hays Doctoral Dissertation Research Abroad Fellowships” provide funding for individual doctoral students to conduct research in their areas of study in foreign countries for six to 12 months.

 This year’s winners included historians Patrick Buck, Erica Holt, Eric Kesse and Bernard C. Moore and anthropologist Brian Geyer from the College of Social Science.
-Also winning an award was teacher education major Rachel Jones Lockart from the College of Education.
+Also winning an award was teacher education major Rachel Lockart from the College of Education.

 “This scholarship not only distinguishes each awarded student as a leader within their field, but it also establishes Michigan State University and our College of Social Science as an international leader of world-changing research,” said Walter Hawthorne, associate dean of student affairs in the College of Social Science.